moby/moby/docs/sources/use/workingwithrepository.rst

 Share Images via Repositories
 =============================

-A *repository* is a hosted collection of tagged :ref:`images
-<image_def>` that together create the file system for a container.
-The
-repository's name is a tag that indicates the provenance of the repository, i.e. who created it and where the original copy is located.
+A *repository* is a shareable collection of tagged :ref:`images<image_def>` that together create the file systems for containers.
+The repository's name is a label that indicates the provenance of the repository, i.e. who created it and where the original copy is located.